ashlxyzhang/nova/README.md

 Make sure to select the add to path option.

 ## Linux
+### CMake
+NOVA uses CMake as the build system.
+You can probably install it using your distro's package manager.
+Otherwise: [CMake install instructions](https://cmake.org/download/)
 ### Package manager
 Most of the packages NOVA needs will be pulled automatically through CMake's FetchContent.
 However depending on the system, some internal libraries used by our dependencies may need